microsoft/Federal-Business-Applications/demos/electronic-signatures/README.md

 ![Signature Demo](files/images/signature-demo-input-form.JPG)

-I created a completed canvas app and packaged it as a [solution](https://github.com/microsoft/Federal-Business-Applications/raw/main/demos/electronic-signatures/files/ElectronicSignatureDemo_1_0_0_6.zip) if you want to play around with this more,
+The completed canvas app is packaged in a [solution](files/ElectronicSignatureDemo_1_0_0_6.zip) if you want to play around with this more,

 ![Final View](files/images/signature-demo-final-list-view.JPG)